What is the Be Activated approach to Physiotherapy, and how is it different from regular treatment?

 It all starts with the breath – specifically, rediscovering our diaphragmatic breathing pattern.

-When we are stressed (example: in the case of injury or pain – both chronic or acute) the body must continue to find a way to meet its priorities for survival – oxygen intake and movement.
-To meet the demands for oxygen, the body will often default to a pattern of short and sharp breaths, primarily using the upper chest and neck muscles.
+When we are stressed (example: in the case of injury or pain – both chronic or acute) your body must continue to find a way to meet its priorities for survival – oxygen intake and movement.
+To meet the demands for oxygen, your body often defaults to short, sharp breaths, primarily using the upper chest and neck muscles.
 This is excellent for getting us as much oxygen as quickly as possible, but is only meant to be used for a short period.
-Similarly, when the body has to move, it will find one way or another to keep putting one foot in front of the other, even if it means using more effort than usually necessary, or recruiting multiple muscles to accomplish the job meant for just one.
-When we are unable to come out of these emergency strategies, we end up stuck in a high alert, high tension, and high effort state, even long after the threat has passed or the physical injury has healed.
-This can lead to lingering aches and pains as well as compensatory movement habits that hold us back from feeling and performing our best.
-The longer the body stays in its compensatory strategy, the more compromises it will make in how it moves – these compromises put us at further risk of injury, and continue to over-stress old injuries.
+Similarly, when your body has to move, it will find one way or another to keep putting one foot in front of the other.
+Even if it means using more effort than usually necessary, or recruiting multiple muscles to accomplish the job meant for just one.

 Who is Be Activated for?